Union Pacific Streamliners, The City Trains

 - Between St. Louis and Kansas City, the train was operated by Wabash Railroad, and after 1964, by Norfolk & Western

-- April 1951 -- City of St. Louis became a separate train, operating through to Los Angeles.
+- April 1951 -- City of St. Louis began operating through to Los Angeles.

 - April 12, 1964 -- combined with the City of Los Angeles west of Ogden, Utah